K3nt3L/Easy-Prompt-WebApp/README.md

 # Easy-Prompt-WebApp
-<H1>A simple HTML/JS application to visually manipulate your prompt.</H1>
+<H1>A simple HTML/JS application to visually manipulate your SDXL prompt.</H1>

 The application is just a simple HTML file with JS to manage the interface.